bxparks/AceSegment/README.md

 `renderFieldWhenReady()` or `renderFieldNow()` must be called faster.

 With two 74HC595 shift registers daisy chained together, one of the 74HC595 controls the segments, and the other controls the digits.
-We sent 16-bits to the chips using SPI, and the `byteOrder` determines whether whether the digits pins or segment pins are on the high byte.
+We send 16-bits to the chips using SPI, and the `byteOrder` determines whether whether the digits pins or segment pins are on the high byte.
 The library predefines 2 constants:
 `ace_segment::kByteOrderSegmentHighDigitLow` and